I'm Gregg Swain, and I write posts for this website using the internet alias of Kuan Yin. I am the co-author of the book:

 The Search box can help you locate posts on many different subjects.
 Type in what you want to read about, and chances are good you will find something that will be helpful.

-The tiles in the above banner are from The Classic Line by The Mahjong Line.
+The tiles in the above banner are from New York City My Fair Mahjong.

 Announcing the newest addition to the world of Mahjong collecting: Mahjong is For the Birds.